|Owner(s)||Richard Boyles, Pamela Frye|

 Iris Vineyards is owned by native Oregonians, Pamela Frye and Richard Boyles.
-Chalice Vineyard at Iris Hill was planted in 1996.
-The family lives on their 870-acre family estate overlooking Iris Vineyards.
+Chalice Vineyard at Iris Hill was planted in 1996 and the inaugural vintage was 2001.
+The family lives on their 870-acre family estate overlooking Iris Vineyards south of Eugene.
 A winery was built on the estate with a 25,000 case capacity, opening with the 2008 vintage.

 The winemaker is Aaron Liberman who has over a decade of experience in Oregon winemaking.
 The portfolio of wines includes Pinot Gris, Chardonnay and Pinot Noir

-A tasting room in Cottage Grove, Oregon is open Monday-Friday.
+A tasting room is in the former kitchen of the owners in Cottage Grove, Oregon and is open Monday-Friday.

 The brand is nationally distributed.
 The wines are reasonably priced and also sold through the winery's website store.

 2017 Iris Vineyards Chalice Estate D Block Willamette Valley Pinot Noir